applepops/applepops/README.md

   ```
 Welcome to my page!
 I'm Jihee, student at Sungkyunkwan University DOUBLE majoring in Korean Language and Literature AND Computer Engineering.
+I do really wonder what will fill this empty space from now on!
+Hope you also look forward to it.
   ```

 ![KakaoTalk_20220508_003149730](https://user-images.githubusercontent.com/101245685/167261154-3f4ea27c-52e2-4e30-8f4a-3cde79714930.jpg)